Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data: Conclusions

 \section{Conclusions}

-In this paper, we introduce a novel analysis of model prediction residuals, called AZ-analysis, for spatio-temporal data that allows practitioners to identify space-time regions, such as time intervals or sets of sensors, where the model performance can be improved.
-The proposed analysis complements that of the prediction error by evaluating the presence of temporal and spatial residual correlation in regions of the space-time and sheds light on aspects where the predictive model is not optimal.
-The AZ-analysis is well-suited for real-world scenarios as it scales to large and complex datasets by exploiting graph-side information, and only requests residuals centered around zero in a few setups; no other assumption about the distribution of residuals is requested, not even of identic distribution.
-General comments on how to interpret the results are provided along with a real-world use case in the context of traffic forecasting to showcase the potential of the proposed AZ-analysis.
+In this paper, we introduce a novel analysis of model prediction residuals, called AZ-analysis, for spatio-temporal data.
+The proposed approach allows practitioners to identify regions, such as time intervals or groups of sensors, where model performance can be improved.
+This analysis complements traditional prediction-error evaluations by assessing temporal and spatial correlation in the residuals.
+It helps reveal aspects of the predictive model that may be suboptimal.
+The AZ-analysis is well-suited for assessing deep neural models in real-world scenarios.
+It offers several advantages: (i) it can operate in the presence of missing and heterogeneous data; (ii) it scales to large and complex datasets by exploiting graph side information; and (iii) it requires only that residuals are centered around zero in a few specific setups.
+No further assumptions about the residuals' distribution are necessary -- not even identical distributions.
+We first validate the proposed framework through synthetic experiments and provide general guidance on how to interpret the results.
+We then showcase its potential through real-world use cases in forecasting traffic flow and energy production.
+Overall, AZ-analysis offers a powerful and widely applicable tool for gaining deeper insights into the behavior and limitations of spatio-temporal predictive models.